What is a water hammer?

 Worn or faulty valves

 Additionally, worn or faulty stop valves can exacerbate water hammer issues.
+Installing a pressure reducing valve can help manage water pressure and reduce the occurrence of water hammer caused by faulty valves.

 Over time, valves may deteriorate or become ineffective at regulating water flow, leading to abrupt changes in pressure and increased likelihood of water hammer occurrences.